sapphirepp/sapphirepp/examples/scattering/README.md

 As an introductory example, we want to study the simple case with only a scattering term in the VFP equation,
-\todo Check sign in front of scattering operator
+@todo Check sign in front of scattering operator
 $$
   \frac{\partial f}{\partial t} =  \frac{\nu}{2} \Delta_{\theta, \varphi} f \,.
 $$